 The ONPRC is internationally recognized for its translational research in pregnancy and reproductive sciences and is one of the few primate centers in the United States that has the infrastructure and technical expertise to sustain an outstanding rhesus macaque time-mated breeding program (TMB).
 The TMB program is integral component of the animal resources provided to investigators by the ONPRC, in particular the ECHD Program.
 Based upon their biological similarities to humans, NHPs are particularly useful for studies related to human paturition and developmental biology.
 Similarities include: a) physiology of the menstrual cycle and implantation, b) the structural features of the uterus and cervix, placenta and fetal membranes, c) the mechanism of labor and myometrial responses to prostaglandins and oxytocin and their inhibitors/antagonists, and d) the regulation of the feto-placental steroidogenesis is qualitatively similar in humans and NHPs.

 The primary mission of the PGP is to describe the relationship between genetic or epigenetic variation and disease in NHPs, and to translate those findings to human disease.
-The rhesus macaque is already a well-established model for numerous complex human diseases that challenge public health systems world-wide, including addiction and other neuropsychiatric disorders, cardiovascular disease, obesity, diabetes, macular degeneration, and immune senescence, among others.
+The rhesus macaque is already a well-established model for numerous complex human diseases that challenge public health systems world-wide, including addiction and other neuropsychiatric disorders, cardiovascular disease, obesity, diabetes, macular degeneration, cancer, cognitive decline, endometriosis, colitis, and immune senescence, among others.
 Susceptibility to these complex human diseases is caused by multiple genes, epigenetic dysregulation, the environment, and interaction between these contributing factors.
 The use of NHPs at the ONPRC as genetic and genomic models for human disease capitalizes on the significant advantages of using this model over similar studies in humans, including close genetic similarity to humans, extensive pedigrees that provide substantial analytical power, a rigorously controlled environment (e.g. diet, housing) which enhances genetic signal over noise, and substantially greater ability to conduct large-scale studies at lower cost.